savashn/ecewo/README.md

 ### Request Params

 Let's take a specific user by params.
-We can access the params by `get_params()` function.
+We can access the params using the `get_params()` function and free the memory with `free_params()`.
 Let's write a handler that gives us the "Jane Doe" by username.
 But first, add `routes.h` the route:

 ```sh